Symmetry of screening masses of mesons in two-flavor lattice QCD at high temperatures: Introduction

+\fi As a consequence, a nontrivial symmetry may appear, analogous to the heavy quark symmetry \cite{Neubert:1993mb, Brambilla:2004jw} at $T=0$.
+In fact, in the perturbative evaluation in \cite{Laine:2003bd} the masses of all the mesons of different spins converge to $2\pi T$ at lowest order.
+Note that this is not a symmetry of the original QCD Lagrangian but is an ``emergent'' symmetry in the large $T$ limit.
+Although this is only an approximate symmetry within the perturbative framework in the large $T$ limit, nonperturbative gluonic effects may enhance this symmetry even at $T\sim 2T_c$, this symmetry is called the chiral-spin symmetry \cite{Glozman:2014mka, Glozman:2016swy, Glozman:2017dfd, Lang:2018vuu, Catillo:2021rrq, Glozman:2022lda}. \fi

 Another interesting possibility is that at high $T$, QCD may in fact have a larger symmetry.
 This symmetry is related to the anti-periodic boundary condition of quarks imposed in the temporal direction.
 At very high temperature, the mesons would have large masses proportional to the temperature $T$, due to the Matsubara mass.
-As a consequence, a nontrivial symmetry may appear, analogous to the heavy quark symmetry \cite{Neubert:1993mb, Brambilla:2004jw} at $T=0$.
-In fact, in the perturbative evaluation in \cite{Laine:2003bd} the masses of all the mesons of different spins converge to $2\pi T$.
+In fact, in the perturbative evaluation in \cite{Laine:2003bd} the masses of all the mesons of different spins converge to $2\pi T$ at lowest order.
+From this point of view, we could consider the light quarks which form the meson to become sufficiently ``heavy'' at high temperatures leading to a spin independent symmetry.
+Such a symmetry is analogous to the heavy quark symmetry \cite{Neubert:1993mb, Brambilla:2004jw} in $T=0$ QCD.
 Note that this is not a symmetry of the original QCD Lagrangian but is an ``emergent'' symmetry in the large $T$ limit.
 Although this is only an approximate symmetry within the perturbative framework in the large $T$ limit, nonperturbative gluonic effects may enhance this symmetry even at $T\sim 2T_c$, this symmetry is called the chiral-spin symmetry \cite{Glozman:2014mka, Glozman:2016swy, Glozman:2017dfd, Lang:2018vuu, Catillo:2021rrq, Glozman:2022lda}.